 The Energy Collective (December 2, 2013) Military Continues to Move Forward on Clean Energy by Peter Lehner, Executive Director of the Natural Resources Defense Council (NRDC).

-PS: I want to task readers with helping fill a gap in documents that can provide additional depth to this story.
-I found this note at the bottom of the State Department memo about the July 25, 1959 meeting:
+PS: I found this note at the bottom of the State Department memo about the July 25, 1959 meeting:

 An extensive summary of Admiral Rickover’s meeting with Kozlov at Shippingport on July 11, including quotations from their conversation, was published in The New York Times, July 12, 1959.
 This account notes only that Rickover told Kozlov that all the information at the atomic power plant would be made available to Kozlov, and he gave him a packet of books on the construction, operation, and operating history of the plant.